01 of 04

 02 of 04

-Tumbleweeds grow on dry plains, in fields, and on roadsides, generally in grain-growing areas.
-Most people wouldn't recognize a Russian thistle plant growing off the main road, but is a round, bushy, plant that grows to about 3 feet.
-At maturity it breaks off at the base and because it is rounded, it tumbles in the wind.
-There is a natural purpose to this tumbling — the tumbleweed can produce up to 250,000 seeds, and the tumbling serves to spread those seed wherever it tumbles, guaranteeing that there will be more tumbleweeds in the future.
+Tumbleweeds grow into a round, bushy plant about three feet tall on dry plains, in fields, and along roadsides, generally where grain-growing and other grassy areas.
+When they reach maturity and produce seeds, Russian thistles break off at the base, dry out, and tumble into the wind.
+Russian thistles can produce up to 250,000 seeds, and the tumbling serves to spread those seeds wherever it tumbles, guaranteeing that there will be more tumbleweeds in the future.

 03 of 04

-- There may be another value to tumbleweeds — a study has revealed that tumbling tumbleweeds soak up depleted uranium from contaminated soils at weapons testing grounds.
+However, there may be another value to tumbleweeds as well.
+A study has revealed that tumbling tumbleweeds soak up depleted uranium from contaminated soils at weapons testing grounds, making the area more environmentally stable.

 04 of 04